Picovoice/porcupine/README.md

 Anything you find in this repository is licensed under Apache 2.0.
 For obtaining a commercial license please contact us at sales@picovoice.ai.

+## Tools/Data used

+[MXNet](https://github.com/apache/incubator-mxnet) is used for training DNNs.
+Furthermore, [LibriSpeech](http://www.openslr.org/12/) is used as the base training data.